 - Decide overall marketing objectives

 - Create Push/pull strategy (identify marketing communications, channel management etc)

 - Decide if a Profile strategy is an option

 - Communicate the message to all channel partners

 - Evaluate the outputs

-Having just one strategy may not give you as good of a return as wish for.
+Having just one strategy may not give you as good of a return as you wish for.
 You might need to balance all strategies to create a satisfactory marketing mix that entices customers to buy your products.
-Some customers react to one type or the other depending on their stage in the decision making process.
+Some customers react to one type or the other depending on their stage in the decision-making process.

 The bargain hunters might react to the Push marketing tactics while the socially-aware buyers might respond to the Pull marketing.
 Corporate companies may be swayed by associating themselves with organisations who have strong Profiles such as Apple.
 If you have a product that requires a lot of convincing to buy, then mixing the strategies up will help to ensure that consumers can’t resist your offer.